-Because our book uses the paired-pages method of presentation, all of the critical information is presented in the figures.
-Then, the PowerPoint slides present abridged versions of that information.
-That includes all of the diagrams, tables, and code that you may want to review in class.
+The PowerPoint slides present all of the critical information that's presented in the figures of the book.
+That includes all of the screen shots, diagrams, tables, and code that you may want to review in class.
 As a result, these slides make it easy for you to review any of the skills that your students have difficulty with.
-In addition, the slides for each chapter start with the instructional objectives, so you can review them in class.